-To provide all necessary care for survivors, we have developed an holistic, comprehensive care package, at the hospital and the Panzi Foundation.
-This one-stop centre model has been developed so as to meet in one place all our patients' different needs.
+To provide all necessary care for survivors, developed have an comprehensive care package, at the hospital and the Panzi Foundation .
+This one stop centre model has been developed so as to meet in one place all our patients' different needs.
 They only have to tell their story once - thus avoiding having to repeat their traumatic stories - and are then guided through an internal referral system.
-They receive personalised support focused on their needs, which includes medical and surgical interventions, psychological support, social and economic reintegration, and legal aid for patients.
+They receive personalised support focused on their needs, which includes medical and s, psychological and ecc surgical interventions, social support, reintegration, and legal aid for patients.

 In addition, our care is not limited to the duration of hospitalisation but continues with support for our patients in their home environments.
 Through mediation and networking, the Panzi Foundation mobile teams contribute to the rebuilding of the family and community ties that have been severely tested by the barbarism of conflict.
-This includes repair of the social fabric as well as efforts to encourage socio-economic integration.
+This includes repair of the social fabric as well as efforts to encourage socioeconomic integration.